Efficient Minimization of Higher Order Submodular Functions using Monotonic Boolean Functions

 subject to the set of constraints \eqref{eq:cond_flow} for all $\bf x$.
 Note that we make use of the max-flow formulation, and not the more obvious min-cut formulation, as this remains a linear program even if we allow the capacity of edges $\bf d$\footnote{ In itself $\bf d$ is just a notational convenience, being a sum of coefficients in $\bf c$.} to vary.

-\paragraph{Submodularity Constraints} We further require that the quadratic function is submodular or equivalently, the capacity of all edges $c_{i,j}$ is non-negative.
+\paragraph{Submodularity Constraints} We further require that the quadratic function is submodular or equivalently, the capacity of all edges $c_{i,j}$ be non-negative.
 This can be enforced by the set of linear constraints that